mkontani/nature-proxy/README.md

     - [Request with id](#request-with-id)
     - [Request with phrase](#request-with-phrase)

-:loud_sound: Simple API tool as IRKit proxy.
-[IRKit](https://getirkit.com/) is a IoT device as remote controller, and [IFTTT](https://ifttt.com/) is a trigger and action service with IoT device.
+:loud_sound: Simple API tool as nature proxy. [nature](https://developer.nature.global) is a IoT device as remote controller, and [IFTTT](https://ifttt.com/) is a trigger and action service with IoT device.

 This proxy addresses following problems:

-- IRKit api does not support tlsv1.2, and IFTTT webhook now only supports tlsv1.2 and above.
+- nature api does not support tlsv1.2, and IFTTT webhook now only supports tlsv1.2 and above.
-So by for now, IFTTT cannot send request to IRkit apis.
+So by for now, IFTTT cannot send request to nature apis.
 - IFTTT free plan has became define only 3 custom actions.
 - IFTTT trigger cannot request multiple times all at once.
+- resolve CORS errs for nature apis.
 - schedule(cron) support.

 IFTTT action is like below: